-This traffic and parking assessment for the proposed two-storey commercial building on Lot 1 DP 230063 - 206 High Street, Maitland has concluded:
+This traffic and parking assessment for the proposed car wash on Lot 1 DP 230063 - 206 High Street, Maitland has concluded:

-- High Street has sufficient available spare two-way mid-block capacity to cater for the development; - The proposal may generate up to an additional 12 vtph in the peak periods on the local and state road network and this additional volume will not impact on the operation of any intersections on the nearby local and state road network; - The existing western site access is suitable for use by the development as it would comply with the site access requirements of Australian Standard AS2890.1-2004; - As the development provides for 13 on-site car parking spaces including an accessible space the development complies with the on-site car parking requirements of Maitland Council's DCP. - Servicing arrangements for the site are considered satisfactory. - As the existing pedestrian infrastructure around the site is considered suitable for the level of additional pedestrian demand resulting from the development no nexus exists for additional pedestrian facilities in the area resulting from this development. - The development may generate some bicycle traffic however the additional demand will not be significant enough to provide a nexus for the provision of additional facilities adjacent to the site; and - No additional public transport services or infrastructure is required in the area as the existing services and infrastructure are considered suitable even with the additional demand generated by the development.
+- High Street has sufficient available spare two-way mid-block capacity to cater for the development. - The proposal may generate up to an additional 48 vtph in the peak periods on the local and state road network and this additional volume will not impact on the operation of any intersections on the nearby local and state road network. - The use of the modified existing vehicular access to the site for access to the development is suitable as it provides a suitably safe vehicular access compliant with Australian Standards and Maitland City Council requirements. - As the development provides a single accessible staff car parking spaces the development complies with the on-site car parking requirements of Maitland Council's DCP. - Servicing arrangements for the site are considered satisfactory with waste collection being via Council's kerbside collection and consumables transported to the site by the site manager using a light utility vehicle and the on-site staff car park. - As the existing pedestrian infrastructure around the site is considered suitable and no significant increase in pedestrian traffic will result from the development, no nexus exists for additional pedestrian facilities in the area. - As the development will not generate any significant additional bicycle traffic there is no nexus for the provision of additional facilities adjacent to the site; and - No additional public transport services or infrastructure is required in the area as the existing services and infrastructure are considered suitable and there will be no significant additional demand for public transport resulting from the development.